-Since 1904, various mining interests intermittently developed the prospects in the area, and lode ore production totaled about 315 tons of tin-tungsten-fluorite by the 1950’s.
+Tin-bearing mineralization has subsequently been found on the western Seward Peninsula associated with granitic intrusions and magmatic dikes exposed at Cape and Brooks Mountains, Tin Creek, and Black and Ear Mountains.
+Tin mineralization is present at all but Black Mountain.
+Since 1904, various mining interests intermittently developed the prospects in the area, and lode ore production totaled about 315 tons of tin-tungsten-fluorite by the 1950s.
 In 1983, the Lost River Alaska Corporation did some trenching, sampling, and mapping on the property.
-They built a support camp and a runway at the mouth of Lost River that was 3,650 by 100 feet (1,113 by 30 m).
+They built a support camp and a runway at the mouth of Lost River that was 3,650 feet (1,113 m) by 100 feet (30 m).
 More than 400 tons of tin was produced from the lode sources and inferred reserves were estimated at 38 million tons of ore based on 45,000 feet (13,720 m) of exploratory drilling.
 But plans for a townsite and a large mining operation never materialized due to financial problems, complexities of ore treatment, and lack of a market and transportation.
+In 2022, a newly formed company called Lost River Mining, Inc. began exploring for tin and other minerals from the mountains.
 Read more here and here.
-Explore more of Lost River here:
+Explore more of Lost River and the York Mountains here: